-A maximum fence height of 1.8m;

-Solid up to a height of 1.2m with any fencing above 1.2m in height being at least 50% transparent or the funce can be at least 25% transparent overall where the transparency is consistent across the full area of the fence (i.e. transparent sections cannot be located solely at ground level); and

-Does not extend for lengths greater than 10m without a landscaped recess 3m in length and 1m deep (as seen on the right).
+- Does not extend for lengths greater than 10m without a landscaped recess 3m in length and 1m deep (as seen on the right).

 - 28. Pedestrian link requirements:

-- Fences that mix requirements:
+- a.
+Fences to pedestrian links:

-A maximum fence height of 1.8m; and

-Solid up to a height of 1.2m with any fencing above 1.2m in height being at least 50% transparent or the fence can be at least 25% transparent overall where the transparency is consistent across the full area of the fence (i.e. transparent sections cannot be located solely at ground level).

-- 29. Within laneways, 1.8m high fences are permitted to screen private open space, car parking and servicing areas.
+- A maximum fence height of 1.8m; and Solid up to a height of 1.2m with any fencing above 1.2m in height being at least 50% transparent or the fence can be at least 25% transparent overall where the transparency is consistent across the full area of the fence (i.e. transparent sections cannot be located solely at ground level). - 29.
+Within laneways, 1.8m high fences are permitted to screen private open space, car parking and servicing areas

-- Letterboxes